 Filing and payment deadline

-Generally, North Carolina’s Tax Day follows the deadline for filing your federal tax return — April 15.
+While this year is a little different, North Carolina’s Tax Day generally follows the deadline for filing your federal tax return — April 15.
 If the 15th falls on a weekend or holiday, the deadline will be extended to the next business day.

 Any tax you owe is due on the filing deadline.